 Yet my own life took the turns it did because of the powerful impact of two teachers.
 Barbering may be lucrative and challenging.
 It made a great series of part-time and summer jobs as I made my way through school!
 I am pleased, however, with the skills that I was able to develop and decisions I was able to make because of William King and Mac Norwood, two men who were my teachers.

 Whether the issue is reading, mathematics, or transition, my own life shows that although it may not be evident in the day-to-day interaction in the classroom, teaching is a lot more than just doing a job.

 About the Author

-Ernest E. Hairston, Ph.D., is education research analyst within the National Initiatives Team within the Office of Special Education Program's Research to Practice Division at the U.S. Department of Education, in Washington, DC.
-He is also DCMP project officer and a former teacher.
+Ernest E. Hairston, Ph.D., was education research analyst within the National Initiatives Team within the Office of Special Education Program's Research to Practice Division at the U.S. Department of Education, in Washington, DC.
+He was also a DCMP project officer and a former teacher.
 He coauthored Black and Deaf in America: Are We That Different.

 Please take a moment to rate this Learning Center resource by answering three short questions.